Patron: His Royal Highness The Prince of Wales

 The BPA Competitions Committee looks after the needs of competitors and host Centres.
 It also co-ordinates the publication of rules and judging through the BPA Judges' Co-ordinator.

-Each year, Affiliated Clubs & Centres bid to host the British Open Nationals and the UKSL and UK Grand Prix meets.
+Each year, BPA Affiliated Parachute Training Organisations bid to host the BPA British Open Nationals and the BPA UKSL and BPA Grand Prix meets.
 The Competitions Committee co-ordinates the schedule of skydiving competitions in the UK.
-It also co-ordinates the UK national team for international meets.
+It also co-ordinates the British National Delegation to represent the UK at international meets.

-The UK boasts a number of world class teams, such as our World Cup Gold Frefly team Volare, pictured below.
-And Britain has a great track record in the 4-way women's Formation Skydiving, where our team has won the World Championships on several occasions, most recently Team Storm in 2008, also pictured below.
+The UK boasts a number of world class teams, such as our World Cup Gold Freefly team Volare.
+And Britain has a great track record in the 4-way women's Formation Skydiving, where our team has won the World Championships on several occasions.

 There is a fantastic world of competitive skydiving out there, with a tremendous camaraderie and esprit de corps.
 So what are you waiting for?
 Take part and enjoy!